2 World Trade Center: Bjarke Ingels Group redesign

 On June 9, 2015, Wired magazine reported that Two World Trade Center would be redesigned by Bjarke Ingels of Bjarke Ingels Group (BIG), and be built by 2020.
 The bottom half of the new design would have been leased out to 21st Century Fox and News Corp until they decided against leaving their current headquarters.

 Bjarke Ingels Group began redesigning 2 World Trade Center in May 2015, upon the requests of the property's developer Silverstein Properties and its possible future media tenants.
-The project's redesign was warranted since financial firms had since migrated away from the Financial District, making leasing out the new buildings a struggle and further prolonging the World Trade Center's redevelopment.
-Financial firms were the intended occupants for Foster and Partners' 2 World Trade Center, and the original proposal's sky lobby design was not attractive to media tenants, who have been the leading tenants of the new WTC towers and were expected to occupy BIG's redesigned building.

-This design featured a cantilevering structure viewed from a northern perspective, but a terraced structure from an eastern perspective.
-From the south and west, the building's profile was vertically straight, but appeared to be leaning slightly toward One World Trade Center because of the cantilevering design.
+This design featured a cantilever on the northern elevation and terraces on the eastern elevation.
+The southern and western elevations rose straight from the ground; the massing appeared to be leaning slightly toward One World Trade Center because of the cantilevering design.
 In an interview, Bjarke Ingels described the concept of the redesign as such: "Two World Trade is almost like a vertical village of bespoke buildings within the building, that also can be seen as a single tower.
 It actually has an inclination towards One World Trade Center, so the two towers – even though they're not twinning – by having a mutual relationship, the space between them is parallel, although at an incline."
-The tower had also been described to integrate Tribeca with the Financial District, as the design's cantilevers and terraces resembled the modern architecture known of the neighborhood.

 The first three floors of the 2800000 ft2 office building, including the ground level, would have featured about 100000 ft2 of retail space.
-The tower would have been the second–tallest skyscraper on the World Trade Center site, following One World Trade Center.